-‘Sports Illustrated’ Covergirl Josephine Skriver Shows Off Her Bikini Body On A Luxury Yacht
+‘Sports Illustrated’ Cover Girl Josephine Skriver Shows Off Her Bikini Body On A Luxury Yacht

 “I love to see you happy,” gushed one user, emphasizing the sentiment with two pink hearts.

-“You surprise me every day with your incredible beauty,” gushed a second.
+“You surprise me every day with your incredible beauty,” wrote a second.

-“That bikini looks amazing on you,” raved a second.
+“That bikini looks amazing on you,” raved a third.

 “Everything about this picture is perfect.
 The outfit, the setting, the pose.
 And you are perfect.
 Just always beautiful and sweet.
 Seeing your pictures always brightens up my day,” proclaimed a fourth, concluding the comment with three red hearts and a kissing face emoji.